By Kendra Holliday | July 24, 2018

 Speaking of fine chocolates, St Louis is home to one of the Top 10 Chocolatiers in North America – Rick Jordan Chocolatier.
 You’ll have to drive out to Chesterfield for it, but it’s worth it.
 Rick is very talented and personable.

 If you want to get all custardy, then go to Ted Drewes Frozen Custard.
 It’s kindof like the Arch and shitty St Louis style pizza, but better – you have to try it at least once.
-I actually like Crown Candy Kitchen better, which is right near my sister’s cute Little Library!
+I actually like Crown Candy Kitchen better, which is right near my sister’s cute Little Free Library!

 We have many beautiful cemeteries, including one of my favorites, richly peaceful and historic Bellefontaine Cemetery.

 About five minutes away is Cherokee Street.
 SO MUCH FLAVOR THERE.
 You might get burned, watch out!
 Mexican galore, The Fortune Teller Bar, The Whiskey Ring… and STL-Style, where you can’t spell “style” withouth “stl”!